louisameline/observe_evented/README.md

 A special note about the `delete basket[0];` command : as this effectively sets the value of `basket[0]` to `null` and does not actually remove the cell at index 0, it is an `update` event that will be triggered with `event.value = null`.
 Use the `splice` method to actually remove values from an array and consider stop using `delete` with arrays.

-Please note that the second argument to $.observe, `name`, while *technically* working on arrays too, will probably not produce the result you would expect and will be useless to most people.
+Please note that the second argument to `$.observe`, `name`, while *technically* working on arrays too, will probably not produce the result you would expect and will be useless to most people.

 Observe multiple objects or arrays with a single function
 -------------------------